-The first step in the process of applying for a Habitat house is to attend a REQUIRED application meeting.
-These meetings are scheduled once a year in the fall and will consist of two hours covering the qualifications to participate in the program.
+The first step in the process of applying for a Habitat house is to attend the MANDATORY application meeting.
+These meetings are scheduled once a year and consist of two hours covering the qualifications to participate in the program.
 Applications are only given after this meeting.
-The 2018 meeting has not been scheduled yet.
+The 2021 meeting was held on May 14th and 15th.
+The next application meeting will be held in 2022.
+Please be sure to check our website and Facebook page monthly for updates on the 2022 application meeting.

 1. Need for Housing

 Families will be considered for a Habitat home-ownership if their current housing is inadequate, and if they are unable to obtain adequate housing through conventional means.
 Housing may be considered inadequate due to structural problems or dysfunctional electric,plumbing, heating, or water supply systems.
 Some other considerations include the number, ages, and sex of the children compared to the size and number or bedrooms or bathrooms of the applicant’s current home.
+Also, need may be a factor if the family pays a high percentage of income to rent.
 All applicants must have lived in Lee County for at least one year prior to final approval.
-Applicants may be considered if their total (gross) household income is between 25% and 60% of the 2016 HUD local median income:
+Applicants may be considered if their total (gross) household income is between 25% and 60% of the 2020 HUD local median income:

 |FAMILY SIZE (#)||GROSS ANNUAL INCOME